 FRANKFORT (July 31, 2017) — The Kentucky Department of Fish and Wildlife Resources invites people of all ages to celebrate hunting, fishing, and the great outdoors at the Salato Wildlife Education Center in Frankfort on Saturday, Aug.
 5.

 Activities and demonstrations will run from 11 a.m. to 4 p.m.
 (Eastern Time) with free admission into the center during this event.
 The center features animals in naturalized enclosures, conservation displays, and hiking trails through a variety of habitats.

-National Hunting and Fishing Day events at Salato will include 3-D archery, archery trap shooting, air rifles, laser shot, casting and fishing.
-Center staff will provide all equipment, poles and bait.
-Events will also include a presentation by conservation officers, a tutorial on how to field dressing game and hunting retriever dog demonstration.
+National Hunting and Fishing Day events at Salato will include 3-D archery, archery trap shooting, air rifles, laser shot, and casting and fishing.
+Center staff will provide all equipment, poles, and bait.
+Events will also include a presentation by conservation officers, a tutorial on field dressing game, and hunting retriever dog demonstration.
 Western Hills High School FFA will sell food and drinks at the event.

 Hunting and fishing licenses are available for purchase at the center.
 Individuals can also complete the range day portion of their hunter education course during the event.

 The Salato Center event recognizes the contributions to conservation made by the 713,000 Kentucky hunters and anglers, and the 35,000 jobs that hunting, fishing, and outdoor activities support.